Imperal Docs

 TierAPILatencyTTLUse for

-For panel handlers, ctx.cache is the correct tier for pre-warmed or aggregated data. ctx.store is the correct tier for user-owned content (notes, tasks, contacts). ctx.db is for extensions that own raw SQL schemas.
+For panel handlers, ctx.cache is the correct tier for pre-warmed or aggregated data. ctx.store is the correct tier for user-owned content (notes, tasks, contacts) — and for any persistence an extension needs.

 Do not use ctx.store as a cache.
 Store documents persist indefinitely and are not evicted by TTL.
 If you are storing intermediate or derived data that should expire, use ctx.cache.